 Pagan Moon– an apple and pear grove under blood red strawberry moon, kissed by fall leaves.
 Subtle complexity from the leaves, a juicy fruit blend with light strawberries.
 No single fruit dominates, making a muddled compote.
 Classically fall, I have to melt a crisp tart fruit at least once this season and I adore this scarlet and gray combination

 *Season of the Witch– spicy pumpkin, cinnamon apples, ripe berries, sugar dipped oranges.
 There is an off note right from the top but I can’t identify it.
 Strawberry leaf is a wild guess, something green and twiggy that has a bitterness, could just as likely be a harsh spice.
 It doesn’t work for me, but others may like it.

 Tombstone Dust– green apple cinnamon cupcakes, with marshmallow brown sugar caramel glaze.
-Caramel apple lovers might rejoice, but it’s not sticky as some can be.
+Caramel apple lovers rejoice, although it’s not sticky as some can be.
 Cinnamon sprinkled lightly on top of delicate meringue.
 Sweet, though lacking heavy cloying bakery notes.
 Enjoyable, even with my aversion to bakery scents.

 Death Becomes Her- spun sugar, white vanilla buttercream, peppermint cookies, and a sprinkle of rock candy chips.
-Cotton candy creates an airiness out of what could be a heavy buttercream frosting.
+Cotton candy creates an airiness from what could be a heavy buttercream frosting.
 Cooling peppermint cuts through the sweetness creating a refreshing top note with an extra creamy base.
 Divine.

 Mummy Mademoiselle– candied rose jam, sweet sticky saltwater taffy, creamy white vanilla.
 The first note to surface is the saltiness.
-Lush rose jam is present but holds more depth than others I’ve tried, a sour note appears giving the blend a sweet/sour candy-like cream fragrance.
-Since I can’t stop sniffing it, yummy Mummy may be a hit, hoping it’s not too sour on warm.
+Lush rose jam is present but holds more depth than others I’ve tried, a sour note appears giving the blend a sweet/sour candy-like fragrance.
+Since I can’t stop sniffing it, yummy Mummy may be a hit, hoping it’s not too sour upon warming.